A LOCAL View of the Polynomial Hierarchy: Logic with bounded quantifiers

-covers the case where his \kl{subgraph} consists of multiple \kl{components}.
-In the latter \kl{formula}, the first conjunct ensures that \kl{Eve}'s partition does not divide any \kl{component}, while the second conjunct ensures that her partition is nontrivial, using the \kl{subformula}
+where the first conjunct ensures that \kl{Eve}'s partition does not cut any \kl{component}, while the second conjunct ensures that her partition is nontrivial.
+This makes use of the \kl{subformulas}